We love hearing about entrepreneurs who make a living while they’re on the road, which is why we’re super excited to introduce you to Abigail King.

 Any last words for our readers that you’d like to impart?

-Create a back-up plan for yourself and then just take the first step, whether that’s travelling the world or setting up a business.
+Create a back-up plan for yourself and then just take the first step, whether that’s traveling the world or setting up a business.
 Once you’ve committed yourself to something, the rest just takes care of itself.

 Where can we find out more about you online?